MichaelRFairhurst/dust/README.md

 the corpus, you don't need to pass in those seeds again until your program perhaps changes in a meaningful way.

+#### Minifying

-A corpus can be reduced using this concept, by simply providing the flags `--seed_dir=old.corpus --corpus_dir=new.corpus`.
+A corpus can be reduced using manual seeding, by simply providing the flags `--seed_dir=old.corpus --corpus_dir=new.corpus`.
+Optionally you may provide `--count 0` to stop when the minimization is done.

+#### Merging two corpuses

+You can also merge two corpuses by simply manually seeding one corpus into another, ie, `--seed_dir=corpus1 --corpus-dir=corpus2`.

 ### Simplifying Cases